0liveiraVictor/postgres-dbms-in-docker-container/README.md

 docker network connect [network_name] [pgadmin_ctn_name]
 ```

-where `network_name` represents the name of the Docker network; `pg_ctn_name` represents the name of the container for the PostgreSQL instance, and `pgadmin_ctn_name` represents the name of the container for the pgAdmin instance.
+where `network_name` represents the name of the Docker network; `pg_ctn_name` represents the name of the container for the Postgres instance, and `pgadmin_ctn_name` represents the name of the container for the pgAdmin instance.

 For example purposes, you can test the command shown below: